nielstron/java_finite_automata/README.md

 Following format should be considered:
  - Normal or doublecircled nodes represent states
- - Edges with labels represent state transitions, edges without labels represent &epsilon; transitions
+ - Edges with labels represent state transitions
+ - Use `"&epsilon;"` or `""` or no label for &epsilon; transitions
- - Accepting states have shape "doublecircle"
+ - Accepting states are formatted `[shape=doublecircle]`
- - Initial states are marked by a state with shape "point" and an edge towards the initial state
+ - Initial states are marked by a state with `[shape=point]` and an edge towards the initial states
- - The name "\_\_init" may not be used for any node
- - Use `"&epsilon;"` or `""` for &epsilon; moves

 Outputs an equivalent DNF in DOT language format.